GLink Entanglement Tutorial

 pip install -e .

-The package requires Python 3.10 or newer and installs the following Python dependencies:
+The package requires Python 3.10 or newer and depends on MDAnalysis, numpy, pandas, scipy, and topoly.

-After installation, confirm that the two command-line tools are available:
+After installation, confirm that both scripts are on your path:

 glink --help